WWE News: JBL To Not Face Any Punishment From WWE Over Recent Bullying Antics

 “I’m a JBL fan.
 Here’s the thing about JBL; you have to know the guy.
 And if you don’t get an opportunity to really know JBL, you can be offended.
 JBL is a funny guy.
 He’s a big guy.
 He’s boisterous.
 He comes across as, sometimes, crude and loud.
 But you gotta know him.
 That’s just JBL.
 He’s the same guy on commentary as he is in catering.”

-When it comes to the idea of JBL losing his job over the bullying allegations from past or present, the King claims..

-“I don’t [think so], but hey, that’s my opinion.
+When it comes to the idea of JBL losing his job over the bullying allegations from past or present, the King claims, “I don’t [think so], but hey, that’s my opinion.
 I don’t think he will, not over something like this.”

 Many of the people who have come out in support of JBL were legends or those from the time JBL really first started in the WWE.
 People like Eric Bischoff did so and claimed to never have an issue, but a good portion of the time JBL was in the WWE with Eric, they were on opposite brands.
 Plus Eric had been in the business for years and the rival company he once led was now gone, so there was no need to really be anything but nice.
 Others like Lawler would never be bullied by JBL.